What is product positioning?

 4. Know your competitors

+Position products in a way that clearly shows your distinct differentiation from others.
 You’ll need to do two things here: determine your competition to find out who you’re up against.
-You can do this with market research, customer surveys and social media/forum searching.
+You can do this with market research, customer surveys, and social media/forum searching.
 And research your competition to find out what products or services they’re offering; their market position; their marketing strategies; their strengths and weaknesses; and compare and contrast with yours.

 5. Know your product’s unique selling point (USP)